gustavolimav/gustavolimav/README.md

 ### Hi!!
 My name is Gustavo Lima 🤗

 - 🔭 I'm a software engineer currently working in **@Liferay** with back-end
-- 🌱 I’m currently learning more about Java and Elasticsearch
+- 🌱 I’m always learning more about Java and actually learning more about react
-- :computer: **Programming Language:** Java, C, Python, Haskell and assembly.
+- :computer: **Programming Language:** Java, C, Python, Javascript, Haskell and assembly.
-- :computer: **Other knowledges:** HTML, CSS, Elasticsearch, MySQL, Jenkins, Git and Linux.
+- :computer: **Other knowledges:** HTML, CSS, Elasticsearch, MySQL, PostgresSQL, Jenkins, Git, Docker and Linux.
 - 💬 Feel free to ask me about anything that I might know...
 - 📫 How to reach me: gustavolvma@gmail.com